 The NearHub Board S Max addresses common pain points with an intuitive interface requiring minimal training, robust build quality, and regular software updates.
 Educational users benefit from classroom management tools and lesson recording, while corporate users gain meeting analytics and seamless Teams/Zoom integration.

-Use this framework to guide your decision-making process:
+Use this five-step framework to guide your decision-making process:

-Document how the display will be used most frequently—teacher-led instruction, student collaboration, executive presentations, or hybrid meetings.
-Different use cases prioritize different features.
+Document how the display will be used most frequently:

 Step 3: Calculate Total Cost of Ownership

-Look beyond initial purchase price.
-Factor in software subscriptions, installation, training, maintenance, and potential upgrade paths.
+Look beyond the initial purchase price.
+Factor in:

 Step 4: Evaluate Vendor Support